 Credit risk is the risk of potential loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is limited to the carrying value of its financial instruments shown on the statement of financial position and arises from the Company's cash and cash equivalents, which is held with high credit quality financial institutions.
+The Company's credit risk is limited to the carrying value of cash shown on the statement of financial position which is held with high credit quality financial institutions, management considers the risk to be minimal.